-Once a week, The Hoya recognizes a staffer that has done a particularly awesome job – now you get to know about them too!
+Once a week, The Hoya recognizes a staffer that has done a particularly awesome job – now you can get to know about them too.
 As part of our Leavey 421 series, we’ll be posting quick interviews with each Staffer of the Week on Tuesday nights.

-Name: Michael Grasso Positionon The Hoya: Director of Personnel School: SFS Year: 2014 Major: Regional Comparative Studies Hometown: New YorkWestchester, NY How did you earn Staffer of the Week?
+Name: Pat Curran Position on The Hoya: Sports Editor School: COL Year: 2014 Major: Government Hometown: Montpelier, VT What did you do to earn Staffer of the Week?

 Leavey 421 is a recurring series that goes behind the scenes of The Hoya to bring you the most interesting, exciting and peculiar bits of the lives of Hoya staffers.
 If you want to learn more about joining The Hoya, please contact us.